 From a GDPR perspective.

-According to GDPR, you are required to have a customers consent to reach out to him.
+According to GDPR, you are required to have a customer's consent to reach out to him.
 He needs to Opt-In for this service.
 GDPR does not care about how he opted in.
-This means: Given you receive a phone call of a customer and at the end ask him or her if he is wants to keep on talking via WhatsApp and he says yes, you do have his consent and you are allowed to reach out to him on WhatsApp.
+This means: Given you receive a phone call from a customer and at the end ask him or her if he is wants to keep on talking via WhatsApp and he says yes, you do have his consent and you are allowed to reach out to him on WhatsApp.
 There are Messengers (like Facebook Messenger) which are way more rigid here and only allow consumer initiated conversations.
 This basically kills every use case except for the support.
 WhatsApp overcomes this problem in a sane way that still has barriers for spam in place.